 (318) 257-2711 - firstname.lastname@example.org

-Mark is the Director of the School of Theatre and a Professor of Theatre at Louisiana Tech University.
+Mark is Director of the School of Theatre at Louisiana Tech University.
 He is a director, designer, and fight director.
 Mark received his B.A. from Centre College of Kentucky and his M.F.A. from Memphis State University.
 He is a Fight Master of Stage Combat with the Society of American Fight Directors and a Certified Teacher with the British Academy of Stage and Screen Combat and the Society of American Fight Directors.

 Mark has over thirty-two years experience in the outdoor dramas of the US.
 He has collaborated on original productions with Rusty Mundell, William Joyce, Mikel Rouse, and the Flaming Idiots.
 All this in search of Einstein’s, "The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science".

-Some of his recent directorial credits include: Beget: Fall of a High School Ronin, Living Dead in Denmark, She Kills Monsters, The Leafmen and the Brave Good Bugs, a play based on the book by William Joyce.
+Some of his recent directorial credits include: River Pirates and the Treasure at Pointe Coupee, Begets: Fall of a High School Ronin, Living Dead in Denmark, She Kills Monsters, The Leafmen and the Brave Good Bugs, a play based on the book by William Joyce.
 He is currently directing his way through Qui Nguyen’s canon.

 His scenic design credits include the stage premiere of KAB Man, Shane, and The Leaf Men and The Brave Good Bugs.
 His lighting design credits include The Flaming Idiots at the New Victory Theatre, A Christmas Carol at New American Theatre, A Knight at the Fights for University of Nevada Las Vegas, and telescan operator/designer for Madonna’s Blond Ambition Tour, Bob Dylan, Bruce Springsteen, and the Gypsy Kings.